CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 1. What’s with the security. can you tell us how much it’s costing.
 Why are they patrolling?

 2. Where to go from here?:
--what efforts are being made to oppose and actively seek solutions? *solutions to what?
+- what efforts are being made to oppose and actively seek solutions? *solutions to what?
 Are we still talking about the Art School, or are we talking about something different?*
--Conversation about how we can/ can we live within our means?
+- Conversation about how we can/ can we live within our means?
 (Walids point about $40m, and his school running on 10-12m)
--What does it mean to 'grow down' & if this is effective, how do we go about doing so?
+- What does it mean to 'grow down' & if this is effective, how do we go about doing so?

--Can the Art School grow down without the other 2 schools?
+- Can the Art School grow down without the other 2 schools?
--Can we save ourselves separate from the others? * From an alternate perspective, it seems as if the other two schools have already "saved themselves" as individual entities.
+- Can we save ourselves separate from the others? * From an alternate perspective, it seems as if the other two schools have already "saved themselves" as individual entities.
 What does this mean for the art school & our school as a whole?*

 3. what kind of reactions she feels are coming from the administration how much heat she's personally taking that we don't know about